germangar/whook/README.md

 python.exe main.py<br>
 pause<br>

-If you have troubles with the cmd prompt or the bat file you can also install Visual Code and run it from there.

 ### CONFIGURATION - API KEYS ###
 When you first launch the script it will exit with an error and generate a accounts.json file in the script directory.
 This file is a template to configure the accounts API data.
 This file can contain as many accounts as you want separated by commas.
 It looks like this: